J. Cole: 2012–2013: Born Sinner and Truly Yours series

 On November 5, Cole revealed the title of his second album, Born Sinner, as well as a scheduled release date of January 28, 2013, via Ustream.
-On November 13, 2012, Cole released a promotional single for the album, titled "Miss America".
+On November 13, Cole released a promotional single for the album, titled "Miss America".
 Cole stated that he hoped "Miss America" would shift music in a different direction, adding that he knew it wouldn't be a big radio hit.
 He elaborated further, saying: "To me, 'Miss America' shifts things a little bit, it changes the conversation, it takes it in a more aggressive direction, more raw, more social commentary...
 Any type of commentary is good compared to what a normal single is these days.
 That's my aim, is to shift culture slightly, change the conversation.
 Nobody expects that for your first single."

-On December 31, 2012, Cole revealed that Born Sinner would not be released on January 28, 2013, as previously expected.
+On December 31, Cole revealed that Born Sinner would not be released on January 28, 2013, as previously expected.
 Cole said that he "needed a little more time than that to get things done".
-In promotion of Born Sinner, Cole released an EP titled Truly Yours on February 12, 2013.
+In promotion of Born Sinner, Cole released an EP titled Truly Yours on February 12.
 The project consisted of five tracks Cole knew would not appear on Born Sinner.
-On February 14, 2013, he released the artwork for the first single via Instagram.
-"Power Trip" was released on February 14, 2013, marking Cole's second collaboration with R&B recording artist Miguel.
+On February 14, he released the artwork for the first single via Instagram.
+"Power Trip" was released the same day, marking Cole's second collaboration with R&B recording artist Miguel.

-Cole had announced a release date of June 25, 2013, for Born Sinner.
+Cole had announced a release date of June 25, for Born Sinner.
 However, when it was announced that Kanye West's Yeezus would be released just one week earlier on June 18, Cole moved the release date of Born Sinner up a week in order to compete with West.
 He later commented, "This is art, and I can't compete against the Kanye West celebrity and the status that he's earned just from being a genius...
 But I can put my name in the hat and tell you that I think my album is great and you be the judge and you decide."
-Cole released the second installment in the Truly Yours series on April 30, 2013, the EP featured guest appearances from Bas, Young Jeezy, and 2 Chainz.
+Cole released the second installment in the Truly Yours series on April 30, the EP featured guest appearances from Bas, Young Jeezy, and 2 Chainz.
 Born Sinner sold 297,000 copies in the United States in its first week of release, debuting at number two on the Billboard 200 chart, finishing approximately 30,000 copies short of Kanye West's Yeezus.
 He released three more singles in support of the album, "Crooked Smile" featuring TLC, "Forbidden Fruit" featuring Kendrick Lamar, and "She Knows".
 As of December 2016, the album had sold 796,000 copies in the US.